 - Syslog.
 Message is generated by the syslog protocol.
-Syslogs can be sent by devices and proxy devices like MoMs.
+Syslogs can be sent by devices and proxy devices such as managers of managers (MoM).
 A syslog is an unsolicited message from a device to SL1.
 Syslog is a standard log format supported by most networking and UNIX-based devices and applications.
 Windows log files can be converted to syslog format using conversion tools.
-For more information on sylogs, see the manual Syslogs and Traps. - Internal.
+For more information on syslogs, see the manual Syslogs and Traps. - Internal.
 Message is generated by a ScienceLogic process.
 The message is about the SL1 system itself, instead of the devices that the SL1 system monitors. - Trap.
 Message is generated by an SNMP trap.
 SNMP traps can be sent by devices and proxy devices like MoMs.
 An SNMP trap is an unsolicited message from a device to SL1.
 A trap indicates that an emergency condition or a condition that merits immediate attention has occurred on the device.
 For more information on traps, see the manual Syslogs and Traps. - Dynamic.
 Message is generated by a Dynamic Application alert.
 Dynamic Applications are customizable policies that tell SL1 how to monitor applications and devices.
-Users can define alerts in Dynamic Applications.
+You can define alerts in Dynamic Applications.
 An alert can trigger events based on the data collected by the Dynamic Application.
-Alerts allow users to examine and manipulate values retrieved by Dynamic Applications.
+Alerts allow you to examine and manipulate values retrieved by Dynamic Applications.
 When an alert evaluates to TRUE, the alert inserts a message in the associated device's device log.
 SL1 examines each new message in the device log and determines if the message matches an event definition.
-If it does, SL1 generates an instance of that event.
-For example, an alert might be defined to evaluate to TRUE if the temperature of a chassis exceeds 100 degrees F. If the chassis temperature exceeds 100 degrees F, the alert evaluates to TRUE, the SL1 system inserts a message in the associated device's log files, and the SL1 system matches that message with an existing event and then triggers the event.
+If the message matches an event definition, SL1 generates an instance of that event.
+For example, an alert might be defined to evaluate to TRUE if the temperature of a chassis exceeds 100 degrees Fahrenheit.
+If the chassis temperature exceeds 100 degrees at some point in the future, SL1 inserts a message in the associated device's log files.
+SL1 then matches that message with an existing event, and then triggers the event.
 For more information on defining and using alerts, see the Dynamic Application Development manual. - Email.
 Message is generated by an email message sent to SL1.
-For more information on generating events with email messages, see the section on events from email.
+For more information on generating events with email messages, see the section on events from email. - API.
+Message is generated by inserting a message into the main database.
+These messages can be inserted by a snippet automation action, a snippet Dynamic Application, or by a request to the ScienceLogic API.
+For more information on snippet automation actions, see the manual Run Book Automation.
+For more information on snippet Dynamic Applications, see the manual Snippet Dynamic Application Development.
+For more information on the ScienceLogic API, see the manual Using the ScienceLogic API. - SL1 agent.
+Message is generated by log file messages collected by the SL1 agent.
+For more information about creating Log File Monitoring Policies to monitor log file messages collected by the agent, see the Monitoring Device Infrastructure Health manual. - Zebrium.
+Message is generated by Zebrium alerts.
+SL1 receives an alert from Zebrium and creates an event from it.